joseteodoro/simple-wallet-api/readme.md

 ```
 mvn clean compile spring-boot:run -Dspring.profiles.active=test
 ```

+If you get any error due db h2 test profile, you can uncomment all the lines at the `src/main/resources/application.properties` and run it again.

 You be able to see the h2 content running on the web console `http://localhost:8080/h2`.